What’s Your Ideal House?

-- Low cost – Flat roofs are generally easier to design and construct that angled roofs.
+- Low cost: Flat roofs are generally easier to design and construct than angled roofs.
 Depending on the materials you use, they can cost significantly less money to build.

 However, it is important to note that there are also disadvantages to living in a building with a flat roof.
 For example, these roofs require careful maintenance, or they can be damaged by weather and gradual wear and tear.
 They can also be prone to water pooling and flooding.

 Each Mikku and Sons foam roof is custom installed.
-It’s sprayed on as a liquid mixture, and within a few seconds expands up to 30 times its original volume into a watertight, seamless solid that custom forms to the roofing substrate.
-Just look at the advantages of an Armstrong Foam roof:
+The foam is sprayed on as a liquid mixture, and within a few seconds will expand to up to 30 times its original volume.
+It will become a watertight, seamless solid that custom forms to the roofing substrate.
+Take a look at the advantages of a Mikku and Son’s foam roof: